Back to all Resources

 Supporting Faster, Smarter Emergency Response

-One of FloodWise™’s greatest strengths is its ability to improve emergency coordination and resource allocation leading up to, during, and after extreme weather events.
+One of FloodWise™’s greatest strengths is its ability to improve emergency coordination and resource allocation before, during, and after extreme weather events.

 Using “what-if” scenario modeling and continuously updated forecasting, DOTs and emergency managers can strategically stage personnel and resources where they will be needed most.
 Pumps, barricades, tow trucks, debris removal crews, and maintenance teams can all be pre-positioned near anticipated hotspots before flooding occurs.